favonia/cloudflare-ddns/README.markdown

 Use a Cloudflare API token with the **Account - Account Filter Lists - Edit** permission.

-### 🤝 Shared Ownership
+### 🤝 Multiple Instances

-#### Share domains or WAF lists across updater instances

-Use this when multiple updater instances overlap on DNS domains or share WAF lists, and each instance should manage only its own items.
+Use this when multiple updater instances may overlap and each instance should manage only its own resources.
+The DNS setup and the WAF setup are independent:

+- If multiple instances share DNS domains, configure the DNS subsection.
+- If multiple instances share WAF lists, configure the WAF subsection.
+- If both apply, configure both subsections.

+#### Share DNS domains across updater instances

-For shared DNS domains, give each instance its own comment value and matching selector:
+Use this when multiple instances share DNS domains.
+This setup does not use WAF lists.
+Give each instance its own DNS record comment value and matching selector:

 1. Set a unique `RECORD_COMMENT`.
 2. Set `MANAGED_RECORDS_COMMENT_REGEX` to match that same DNS comment, typically with `^...$`.